Meet the Team

 • Maimouna Ndiaye

-Board Member- FOUNDER
+Board Member- Chairperson, Founder

 Maimouna is a lifelong advocate for child welfare and social change in African countries.
 After an internship in Senegal, she returned to the U.S. determined to address the country’s child security crisis.
 Since 2018, she has focused on improving children's living conditions through health, education policy, and community-driven impact.